CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/extended-batch-expiry-evaluation.md

 # Extended Batch Expiry Evaluation

-Extended Batch Expiry Date allows setting expiry dates based on different dates or creating and using an expiry Evaluation Template that allows more complicated ways to calculate Expiry Date.
+Proper batch expiry evaluation is essential for maintaining product quality and ensuring compliance with industry regulations.
+The Extended Batch Expiry Date feature in SAP allows businesses to define expiry dates based on various parameters or use Expiry Evaluation Templates for more complex calculations.
+This flexibility helps organizations manage inventory effectively by preventing expired batches from being used in production or sales.

 ---